 Tetralysal must not be taken if you are pregnant or breast feeding.

 Use of medicines such as Tetralysal may affect the proper growth of developing teeth and lead to permanent discolouration.

 If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 Driving and using machines

 Tetralysal is not known to affect the ability to drive or use machines.

 3. How to take Tetralysal

-Always use Tetralysal exactly as your doctor has told you.
+Always take this medicine exactly as your doctor has told you.
 The correct dose will be shown on the label which your pharmacist has placed on the container.
-You should check with your doctor or pharmacist if you are not sure.
+Check with your doctor or pharmacist if you are not sure.